 The Australian Privacy Principles protect the rights of patients with regard to the use of information provided to clinicians and also provide patients with the right to review their own records and correct any issues they believe to be incorrect.
 Medical Group Victoria's clinicians and staff are compliant with privacy rules and ensure that any information patients divulge is kept in strictest confidence.

 All patient information sent to/raised within/retained by Medical Group Victoria’s clinicians is kept in an electronic file (database) that is securely stored and backed-up electronically on a daily basis.
 Only clinicians and administrative staff within Medical Group Victoria have access to the files.

-By attending a consultation with your clinician you are consenting to the collection of your health information.
+By attending a consultation with a clinician you are consenting to the collection of your health information.
 This is required for the clinician to provide quality health care.
-We will record information in your electronic file.
-If there is information you do not divulge, that information cannot be considered in the management of your medical problems.
+They will record information in patients’ electronic files.
+Should a patient opt not to divulge relevant information, the information cannot be considered in the management of medical problems by the clinicians.

 Within each patient’s data file, all personal information is kept up to date (if provided to staff/clinicians), and all results and correspondence housed electronically.
 Information will be forwarded, in the course of normal medical management, to the referring doctor specified by a patient (and any other health care professional nominated by a patient).
 Information may also be disclosed to other health professionals if further tests are required (the need for such tests will be discussed between the clinician/patient to ensure consent is obtained).
 Any information a patient does not wish divulged, should be clearly identified between a patient/clinician within the consultation setting.

 Requests made by third parties (e.g. hospital personnel, medical entities, radiology or pathology providers) for the release of health information will be actioned only after appropriate levels of permission is obtained from individual patients (and unless emergency circumstances prevail, in writing only).